K2-3d: Habitability

 The planet orbits on the edge of the inner (empirical) habitable zone, a region where, with the proper atmospheric properties and pressure, liquid water may exist on the surface of the planet.
 However, it is very likely tidally locked to its star, with one side facing towards its star in scorching heat, and the opposite side in bitter darkness.
 Despite this, there is an area – the terminator line – where the surface temperatures may be comfortable enough to support liquid water.
 However, given that most models of the habitable zone parameters put K2-3d slightly beyond the inner edge of the habitable zone, it is likely to be too hot even at the terminator line and thus not habitable at all.
-Plus, the high gravity caused by the density of K2-3d would further hinder its habitability.
 Also, the stellar flux for the planet is an abnormally high 1.4 times that of Earth, which could result in surface temperatures of up to 400–500 K because of a runaway greenhouse effect.